Best Exterior House Paint Brands

 Average Cost to Stain a 2,500 sq ft Cedar-Sided Home

 The average cost to stain a cedar-sided home ranges from $3.00 to $4.00 per square foot.
 For a 2,500 sq ft home, this translates to $7,500 to $10,000, plus any necessary carpentry repairs.
 These prices assume professional application, proper surface preparation, and the correct amount of stain.
 Budget an additional $17 to $20 per foot for carpentry repairs, including labor and materials.
+Use our exterior paint calculator to get a quote in two minutes.

 ✅ Pros of Transparent Stains: